Super Mario Bros. Wonder: Gameplay

 Super Mario Bros.
 Wonder features dynamic level design, with interactive level objects that can move or alter behavior within gameplay.

 Super Mario Bros.
 Wonder is a side-scrolling platform game.
 As one of twelve player characters—Mario, Luigi, Princess Peach, Princess Daisy, yellow and blue Toads, Toadette, Nabbit and four types of Yoshis—the player completes levels across the Flower Kingdom with assistance from its flower-like denizens.
+Two additional characters, Rosalina and Co-Star Luma, were added in the release of the Nintendo Switch 2 version.
+Luma can also be controlled using the Joy-Con 2's mouse controls.
 Similarly to previous Super Mario games, players guide their character to the end of a level while avoiding enemies, such as Goombas and Piranha Plants, and transporting through Warp Pipes.
 Each stage contains multiple collectible "Wonder Seeds".

 New power-ups include a fruit that transforms the player into an elephant, a flower that allows the player to create bubbles that capture enemies, and a mushroom that gives the player a drill hat that allows them to burrow into the ground or ceiling to evade enemies or bypass obstacles.
+The Nintendo Switch 2 version also introduces a flower pot power-up that gives the player a plant suit, allowing them to shoot flower platforms upward; this can be used to defeat enemies or interact with other items.

-Wonder introduces the Wonder Flower, which triggers bizarre effects such as pipes coming to life, hordes of enemies spawning, and character appearances and abilities changing.
+Wonder introduces the Wonder Flower, which triggers effects such as pipes coming to life, hordes of enemies spawning, and character appearances and abilities changing.
 The effects end when a player collects a Wonder Seed or leaves the area of effect.

 A new feature allows players to equip badges, which are unlocked throughout the game and give different advantages to the player.
-They are divided into three different categories: Action Badges, which grant the player character an additional ability; Boost Badges, which give the player character an additional passive ability; and Expert Badges, which grant the player character an advanced skill.
+They are divided into three different categories: Action Badges, Boost Badges, and Expert badges which grant the player character an additional ability, passive ability; or an advanced skill respectively.
 Only one badge can be activated at a time per level.
 They are usually optional and can be shut off for higher difficulty.

 The game supports local multiplayer for up to twelve players in a room with a limit of four players active in a level.
 It also has some online multiplayer functionality.
 When playing through a level while playing online, translucent versions of up to three other players playing through the same level may be present.
 When other online players are present nearby, defeated players become ghosts and are given a short window of time to revive themselves by flying toward another player or a standee placed by another player.